The Underhills prove that it’s never too late to rock!

 When Halloween rolled around again, the band played a party in Frank’s basement to somewhere between 50 and 80 people.
 The band later scored a gig at MAFIAoZA’S in Crestline.
 Though it was not unusual for the pizza joint to host live music—usually low-key acoustic music—they cleared out all the tables in the main dining room and let the band hire both a stage and a sound guy.
 They packed the place out, so they did it again.
 And again.
 At a typical gig,

 The Underhills play between 40 and 50 songs (their current repertoire is about 100 songs deep) with barely any breaks.
 That’s a pace that would intimidate musicians half their age—so it’s all the more impressive that they can blaze through ‘em.
 “A lot of the times I’m saying, ‘We gotta slow down’ or ‘I gotta adjust the setlist’ or ‘I gotta get a break here,’” says George.
 “I’m playing 20-year-old-drummer songs.
 I’ll be 50 this year.
 The guys playing these songs were young.”
 “We’ll take an eight-minute break,” says Mark.
-“Because—at our age—you take a break – the Ubers start lining up.
+“Because—at our age—you take [too long of] a break – the Ubers start lining up.
 It’s eleven o’clock… You better get back up there pretty quick or it’s gonna empty out.
 It’s literally ‘Go to the bathroom.
 Get back up here.
 We gotta go!’
-And people in the crowd are like ‘Let’s go!’”
+And people in the crowd are like [slurring] ‘Let’s go!’”

 “I went down to Mike’s Pawn Shop and bought a drum kit.
 Took my wife’s car, loaded it up, took it home and told Kristen ‘Hey, I’m gonna be in this rock band with these guys and I’m gonna play drums.’
 And she said, ‘You don’t even have any drums.’
 And I go, ‘Turns out I do.
 They’re in the Suburban.’”